 Since 2001, 19 European countries paying with €uros, and Spain is, obviously, one of them.
-The exchange rate is 1 US$ = 0,92 EUR (May 2022), but you can check the conversion on this page.
+The exchange rate is 1 US$ = 1 EUR as of November 2022, but you can check the conversion on this page.

 Especially due to the Covid pandemic, even small businesses prefer that you pay by credit card, and preferably contactless.
 I could have spent my entire trip to Gran Canaria without spending basically any cash at all.

 Before the Spanish conquest, each Canary Island spoke its own type of the Guanche language.
 Due to the systematic pushback of the local culture by the Catholic conquerors, only fragments of the language exist to this date.
 You mostly find those traces in the names of places.